what is starfx?

 Read the docs

 I have no idea what I'm doing.
-Subscribe to my rss feed to read more of my articles.
+Subscribe to my rss feed to read more posts.